Meet the Team

 University, University of Hawaii at Hilo, and University of California Santa Cruz

-Fun Facts: Vid lives in the Santa Cruz area, loves to watch his kids play volleyball, basketball, football and golf....and if he has his ways he would barbecue every night while listening to reggae music.
+Fun Facts: Vid lives in the Santa Cruz area, loves to watch his kids play volleyball, basketball, football and golf....and when he's not working he engages in equity-focused initiatives.